-Mistake #1 in the graphic above refers to the fact that many companies just skip over the setting of the strategies part and jump right into tactics.
-As noted above, that's ok considering where we are right now in the still unknowns of 2022, but not in general, and certainly not in 2023.
-Setting strategies, better defined as "the primary sales directions for the business" is both complex and difficult.
-If it were simple, it would not be "a primary direction".
+Mistake #1 in the graphic above refers to the fact that too many heads of sales companies just skip over the setting of the strategies part and jump right into tactics.
+In more stable periods of known knowns, prior to 2020, that may have been acceptable, but in reality, it was not.
+From where we are right now in the still unknowns of 2024, it is simply not acceptable behaviour on the part of any sales manager at any level from manager to director to VP to CRO.
+Setting strategies, better defined as "the primary sales directions for the business" is both complex and difficult, and it is at the heart of what defines sales management.
+If it were simple, it would not be "a primary direction", and you would not be comped at the level you are.

 For example, "strategic decisions" might include incorporating a new distribution channel or a decision to add in a corporate partner channel with a similarly aligned company who will be selling your products or services as part of their offerings.

 Actually, coming up with the ideas for those strategies is the easy part.
 Actually, making decisions on a small number of priority strategies that are going to produce consistently increasing new sources of revenue is the tough part.
-It's for this reason in the still-Covid world of 2022, and even in a hopefully post-Covid 2023, we're just saying "forget strategy!"
-Right now, in the first half of 2022, we are very heavily focused on tactical execution!
-If we can get that down, make our planned numbers for the first and second quarters, then there's time to take a deep breath in July and August and take a longer-term view into the second half of 2022.
+It's for this reason during the Covid years of 2020 and 2002, we just said... "forget strategy!", and focus on survival and keeping the team together.
+We innovation and hard work, we accomplished that and stabilized both the business and the team.
+Right now, in the first half of 2024, we need to continue to be very heavily focused on tactical execution!
+If we can get that down, make our planned numbers for the first and second quarters, then there's time to take a deep breath in July and August and take a longer-term view into the second half of 2024.